stillonearth/bevy_rl/README.md

 ### 4. Handle bevy_rl events

 `bevy_rl` will communicate with your environment through events.
-You can use `EventReader` to read events and respond to them.
-Those event are from REST API or from a timer that pauses the simulation with given interval (`AIGymSettings.pause_interval`).
+Those events initiate from REST API or `bevy_rl.SimulationPauseTimer` that pauses the simulation with given interval (`AIGymSettings.pause_interval`).

 | Event          | Description                        | Usage                                                                                      |
 | -------------- | ---------------------------------- | ------------------------------------------------------------------------------------------ |